shaolang/blog/content/posts/xxxx-xx-xx-eip-and-apache-camel.md

 ![ActiveMQ Dead Letter Queue Message Content](/images/xxxx-xx-xx-activemq-dlc-message.png)

+### Guaranteed Delivery

+Messaging systems and receivers may fail too, i.e., they may not be online all the time.
+Therefore, Guaranteed Delivery makes messages persistent so that they aren't lost even when the messaging system or receiver are not available.
+When receivers are offline, the messaging system will likely fail in redelivery, so persisting the messages may be necessary to prevent the case of the messaging system crashes too.

+By default, JMS-compliant systems persist messages; while this default is likely necessary in production, it's much easier to test and debug with persistence off to prevent the test/debug session from processing messages persisted at the end of the previous session.
+The ActiveMQ screenshot at the end of [Point-to-Point Channel](#point-to-point-channel) shows 10 messages are pending processing.
+If that were to be running in production, then good, nothing is lost; but if that were to be a testing/debugging session, the session will be processing messages from the previous one.
+One wonders where those extra messages come from!

 [^1]: [Camel in Action, 2nd Edition][cia2e] actually did recommend
       reading the EIP book shortly into chapter 1, but I ignored that advice :sweat_smile: